akbng/heyflutter-challenge-ii/README.md

 ![weather icons](https://i.imgur.com/CzZNbV0.jpg)

 A weather map made with [Flutter](https://flutter.dev) and a design provided by [heyflutter.com](https://heyflutter.com) as a coding challenge.
-For quick installation check on the releases tag - the Android apk will be attached to it.
+For quick installation check [releases](https://github.com/akbng/heyflutter-challenge-ii/releases) - the Android apk will be attached to it.

 ## Features